Jarrod Bowen: Personal life

 Bowen's father, Sam, was a former semi-professional footballer.
 While at Merthyr Tydfil, for whom he scored five goals on his debut in August 1996, Sam won a trial with West Ham under the management of Harry Redknapp, before the move fell through due to Merthyr's financial demands for Sam's services.
 Sam also scored hat-tricks on his debuts for Forest Green Rovers and Worcester City, leading to the South Wales Argus labelling him a "debut king" upon his transfer to Newport County in January 2004.

 In October 2021, Bowen was reported to be in a relationship with reality television personality Dani Dyer.
 On 20 January 2023, the couple announced they were expecting twins.
 Their twin daughters, Star and Summer, were born on 22 May 2023.
 They announced their engagement on 21 July 2024 and married on 30 May 2025.

-In Bowen's spare time he enjoys playing golf and football manager.
+In Bowen's spare time he enjoys playing golf and Football Manager.
 He is also a supporter of the NFL team the New England Patriots.
 He also still supports his former grass roots club Leominster Minors donating kits and equipment.

+In April 2026, Bowen agreed to help pay for pitch repairs at Hereford, the phoenix club of his first professional club, Hereford United, where his uncle Ben is groundsman.